Zombies 4: Dawn of the Vampires

-Zombies 4: Dawn of the Vampires (Note: Stylized with hyphens as Z-O-M-B-I-E-S 4: Dawn of the Vampires) is a 2025 American vampire musical film.
+Zombies 4: Dawn of the Vampires (Note: Stylized with hyphens as Z-O-M-B-I-E-S 4: Dawn of the Vampires) is a 2025 American musical vampire film.
 It is the sequel to the 2022 film Zombies 3 and the fourth installment in the Zombies film series.
-It stars Meg Donnelly and Milo Manheim reprising their lead roles as Addison and Zed, respectively.
+It stars Meg Donnelly and Milo Manheim reprising their lead roles as Addison and Zed, respectively, along with Malachi Barton and Freya Skye as the new characters Victor and Nova, respectively.
 The film premiered on Disney Channel on July 10, 2025, and was released on Disney+ the following day.
 Zombies 4: Dawn of the Vampires received 9.3 million global views within its first ten days of release on Disney+.

 Plot

 Zed, Addison, Eliza, and Willa have finished their freshman year at Mountain College.
 Zed and Addison have spent most of the year dedicated to their respective sports, football and cheerleading.
 Both have been so focused on succeeding that they have spent almost no time with each other or with their other friends.
 Zed plans on going to a summer football camp to prove he is worthy of “first string” status, while Addison plans on going to a summer cheer camp to make herself competitive for cheer captain.

 Zed, Addison, Eliza, and Willa take a road trip to their respective summer destinations when a mysterious energy surge causes Zed’s Z-band to malfunction, running their car off the road.
 The crash leaves the group lost in an unknown area, and they split up to find help.

 Zed encounters a new group of monsters, the Daywalkers, led by Commander Bright.
 Addison encounters the Vampires, led by the Vampire Eldress.
 The two groups have a longstanding rivalry from competing over a shared and dwindling food/energy source: Blood Fruit.
 Nova and Victor, young leaders in training, each face pressure from their elders to do whatever it takes to secure Blood Fruit for their clan, despite experiencing mysterious visions of each other.

 The Daywalkers and Vampires arrive to the Blood Fruit orchard at the same time, alongside Eliza and Willa, but the gate to the orchard is locked.
 While searching for clues on how to unlock the gate, the young groups of Daywalkers, led by Nova, and Vampires, led by Victor, settle into the abandoned Camp Rayburn, a camp where the ancestors of Daywalkers and Vampires used to co-exist.
 At the camp, Nova and Victor meet and start remembering their visions.